UrbanInstitute/2024_ices-data-privacy-training/README.md

 ## Welcome

-This set of notes is for the [2024 American Statistical Association Council of Chapters Traveling Course](https://community.amstat.org/coc/chapterresources/travelingcourse) "[Data Visualization with R]()".
+This book contains materials for **Introduction to Data Privacy and Data Synthesis Techniques** at the [2024 International Conference on Establishment Statistics](https://ww2.amstat.org/meetings/ices/2024/) in Glasgow, Scotland.

 ## Abstract